#203 Mack, the life

-Reviewed by Trevor Marc Hughes
+Reviewed and assessed by Trevor Marc Hughes

 Editor’s note: We are delighted that Trevor Marc Hughes has ventured into the voluminous Laing Papers at the British Columbia Archives to assess an early unpublished book manuscript by the Canadian naturalist Hamilton Mack Laing (1883-1982).

 The subject of a biography by Ormsby Review editor, Richard Mackie, Laing grew up on a farm at Clearsprings, south of Winnipeg, and taught school in rural Manitoba between 1901 and 1911.
 He wrote about nature and the outdoors and published his first book, Out with the Birds (New York: Outing Publishing Company), in 1913.

 Passionate about art and photography, Laing studied at the Pratt Institute in Brooklyn, New York from 1911 to 1915.
 He bought a motorcycle, a Harley-Davidson, and spent his summers bird-watching in Manitoba.
 In June 1915, his Pratt studies behind him, in New York he bought a new three-speed, eleven horsepower, Harley-Davidson motorcycle with a top speed of thirty miles per hour — destination Portland, Oregon.

 In July, in Nebraska, Mack met up with his younger brother Jim, who drove Mack’s refurbished 1914 Harley; and along the way, they picked up a young Californian named Smith Johnson for the journey between the southern desert and San Francisco.
 The Laing boys then motored north to visit their parents who had moved to Portland to be near their daughter and her American husband.